 Pulp is a mass of fibers made from wood by-products (cotton or linen rags, waste paper, etc.).
 Wood pulp comes from hardwood and softwood trees.
 It is made up of cellulose (50%) and lignin and hemicellulose (the remaining 50%).
 The pulping process takes place in large digesters, where wood chips are mixed with white liquor (such as sodium sulfate or sodium hydroxide), then cooked at very high temperatures and under high pressure.
 During this process, the cellulose fiber, used as the main material in papermaking thanks to its binding properties, is separated from the lignin and hemicellulose.
 Some mills use high-quality production processes to guarantee excellent fiber.

-Black liquor is used during pulping process.
-It contains lignin residue, hemicellulose and chemicals.
-While it is toxic, black liquor can be used as biofuel: the steam obtained after the black liquor went into the recovery boiler serves as fuel for turbo-generator.
-It can also be used for drying paper or for extracting cooking chemicals.
+Black liquor, used in the pulp-making process, contains residues of lignin, hemicellulose and chemicals.
+Although toxic, it can be used as a biofuel: the steam obtained after passing black liquor through a recovery boiler is used as fuel for the turbo generator.
+It can also be used to dry paper or recover chemicals.

-During deinking the addition of chemical separate the hydrophobic particles (inks) from the hydrophilic particles (paper pulp).
+During de-inking, the addition of a chemical separates hydrophobic particles (the inks) from hydrophilic particles (the pulp).

-The mixture is then aerated in the flotation cell and the froth attached to the hydrophobic particles is collected.
+The mixture is then aerated in the flotation cell, and the foam attached to the hydrophobic particles is collected.

 Finally, the pulp is bleached using chemicals.

-During calendering the paper surface is smoothed and coated.
-Finally it is wound up, cut, packaged and shipped.
+Finally, the paper is rolled, cut, packaged and shipped.

 Thepaper industry is subject to strictsafety and environmental regulations.
 Paper mills must comply with rigorous standards to protect workers and surrounding communities.
 The main safety risks include workplace accidents, fires and explosions.
 At the same time, mills must also comply with environmental standards to minimize their ecological impact.
 Major environmental issues include energy consumption, waste management and the reduction of air and water pollution.
 These measures are essential to guarantee sustainable and responsible production.